 - Double pump.
 Pumping both breasts at the same time can help with milk production2223.
 If you are single pumping try switching between breasts—pump each breast for five minutes and then repeat.

-- Massage the breasts and use breast compressions during pumping (often called hands on pumping) to help increase milk volume.
-A double pumping bustier can hold the flanges in place to free the hands to massage each breast in turn.
+- Massage the breasts and/or use gentle breast compressions during pumping (often called hands on pumping) to help increase milk volume.
+A double pumping bustier can hold the flanges in place to free the hands to massage each breast in turn or it may be more effective to pump breasts one at a time.
+It is important to be gentle with any breast massage using only a light touch—similar to stroking a pet or applying cream to the skin—to avoid causing inflammation or bruising of the breast tissue.
+There is more information about breast massage in Hand Expressing Breast Milk and see What is Breast Compression?
 One study showed a daily increase of breast milk volume of 48% with hands on pumping24.
 In addition, using hands to massage the breasts also seems to increase the calorie content of pumped milk—an important advantage for premature babies25.
 See Jane Morton’s Hands on Pumping video (watch from 5:15) from Stanford University for more information.

 Keeping a record of volumes of milk pumped per session and per day can be a good motivator to encourage you and see How to Increase Milk Supply When Pumping.

 If after following all the steps and tips above your milk supply is still lower than your baby’s needs:

 - Check whether your breast pump is working properly and is completely comfortable.
 Pump parts affecting suction may need replacing after six months26.
 Consider hiring a hospital grade pump (see How to Increase Milk Supply When Pumping).